XeniaGabriela/pq_for_ca/README.md

 * Xenia Bogomolec: [xb@quant-x-sec.com](xb@quant-x-sec.com)
 * Jochen Gerhard: [jochen.gerhard@fias.uni-frankfurt.de](jochen.gerhard@fias.uni-frankfurt.de)

-## Why was the Article published in the Context of Computer Algebra?
+## Why was the Article published in the Context of Computeralgebra?

-Post-Quantum secure cryptographic algorithms are scientific subjects of computer algebra, which refers to symbolic computation, meaning exact computation with mathematical expressions and objects containing variables that have no given value and are manipulated as symbols.
+Post-Quantum secure cryptographic algorithms are scientific subjects of computeralgebra, which refers to symbolic computation, meaning exact computation with mathematical expressions and objects containing variables that have no given value and are manipulated as symbols.
 Therefore computer algebra is generally considered as a distinct field from scientific computing, which is usually based on numerical computation with approximate floating point numbers.

 Parameter choices are much more delicate for post-quantum crypto schemes than they are for classical ones.
 Furthermore classical asymmetric schemes mostly rely on number theory, a topic which has been studied in early courses at universities, where post-quantum algorithms include more mathematics from courses which are usually taught at later stages of study courses.